globus/globus-pilot/docs/project-admin.rst

    (pilot1-env) $ pilot upload example.tsv /

-If you want to place your file inside a folder, such as after running ``pilot mkdir myfolder``, you can provide the relative path instead:
+If you want to place your file inside a folder, such as after running ``pilot mkdir tabular``, you can provide the relative path instead:

 .. code-block:: bash

-   (pilot1-env) $ pilot upload example.tsv myfolder
+   (pilot1-env) $ pilot upload example.tsv tabular

 The above command will upload a file to the root directory of your project.